KillrVideo/killrvideo.github.io/src/site/docs/development/functional-specs.md

 #### Behavior
 1. Retrieve the video preview details from the `latest_videos` table, using any paging state provided.
-    - For details of the algorithm see this [blog post][paging-blog]
+    - For details of the paging algorithm see this [blog post][paging-blog]

 #### Output
-This method returns an optional paging state, and the following details for each video it was able to load successfully:
+This method returns an optional `paging_state`, and the following details for each `video` it was able to load successfully:
 - `video_id` - unique identifier for the video
 - `user_id` - unique identifier of the user who uploaded the video
 - `name` - name or title of the video